-- Modifies the classifications of obligations in which the Treasurer of State, treasurer or governing body of a political subdivision, or treasurer of a board of education may invest or execute transactions for interim moneys and makes changes regarding the types of obligations in which those interim moneys may be invested. - Modifies the classifications of obligations in which a county investing authority may invest inactive moneys and moneys in the county library fund, as required, and makes changes regarding the types of obligations in which those moneys may be invested. - Permits the State Board of Deposit to adopt rules necessary to implement the state's Uniform Deposit Act. - Clarifies an exemption from investment limits regarding moneys consisting of deferred lottery prizes in the Deferred Prizes Trust Fund.
+- Modifies the classifications of obligations in which the Treasurer of State, treasurer or governing body of a political subdivision (other than a county), or treasurer of a board of education may invest or execute transactions with interim moneys and makes changes regarding the types of obligations in which those interim moneys may be invested. - Modifies the classifications of obligations in which a county investing authority may invest inactive moneys and moneys in the county library fund, as required, and makes changes regarding the types of obligations in which those moneys may be invested. - Permits the State Board of Deposit to adopt rules necessary to implement the state's Uniform Deposit Act. - Makes a conforming change to an exemption from investment limits regarding moneys in the Deferred Prizes Trust Fund.